 For those who are eligible, filing Chapter 7 offers immediate relief from debts like medical bills, credit cards, car loan deficiencies, consumer finance contracts, etc. Many of my There are significant limitations on who is allowed to get a discharge in Chapter 7 either because of excess income or assets.
 There are also cases when my advice may be to delay filing or not file depending on the type of debt and where you are financially.
 You need advice before you decide to file Chapter 7.

 Filing Chapter 7 can only be done debtors who are below median income according to the means test, or who have mostly business debt.
-I will help you determine if you are eligible to file Chapter 7 when you meet with me in a free consultation.
+I will help you determine if you are eligible to file Chapter 7 when we meet.

 As part of my consultation, I will personally analyze your income, assets, and your debts to guide you through the Chapter 7 means test.
 When you hire me, you get my personal service and attention as well as my knowledge and experience helping hundreds of other Georgians get their Fresh Start by filing Chapter 7 bankruptcy.

 The key to qualifying to file Chapter 7 bankruptcy is the means test.
 The means test is the most important part of your petition, and you’ll be best served by a Chapter 7 bankruptcy attorney who has the experience necessary to guide you through the means test.
 We will spend as much time as you need going over the information that goes into this analysis so understand it.

 When you hire me to be your Chapter 7 bankruptcy attorney, I will be defending my calculations and deductions on the means test.
 I will be protecting your assets using Georgia’s bankruptcy exemptions.
 Before we file (or even decide to file) we will discuss how your assets and liabilities will be impacted by the filing.